 Criteria in awarding the scholarships shall be based on the following: recipient must be in good standing; number of years enrolled in the Municipal Clerks Institute; years of service as Clerk or Deputy Clerk; years of membership in the Association and IIMC; and years of attendance at Association conferences.

-Two full Institute Scholarships made available by Old Dominion University or another University chosen as VMCA’s education provider are awarded by the Education Committee.
+Two full Institute Scholarships made available by Virginia Commonwealth University (VCU) or another University chosen as VMCA’s education provider are awarded by the Education Committee.

 Two full Academy Scholarships are awarded by the Education Committee as budgeted for in the annual budget.